Amazon Echo Show Review

 Can Amazon’s voice controlled assistant, Alexa, be useful to your business?
 We enabled her skills to test her smarts and see just how advanced she is.

-The presence of connected home or smart speaker devices entering the marketplace is starting to increase.
+The presence of connected home or smart speaker devices entering the marketplace are starting to increase.
 You may have seen Google advertising their Home and Home Mini products, eschewing the ability to turn on the lights with a simple voice command.
-Whilst Google are the first in Australia to advertise their alternative, the original smart speaker was introduced by Amazon, with the release of their Echo device in 2015, and later with multiple variants.
+Whilst Google were the first in Australia to release their alternative with the Google Home, the original smart speaker was introduced by Amazon, with the release of their Echo device in 2015, and later with multiple variants.

 In May 2017, Amazon released the Echo Show – a smart speaker which also has a 7 inch touchscreen display.
 It is the only device in the market that sports a visual display, and could result in competing companies releasing alternatives with a similar feature set.

 Like the Echo, the Echo Show works with a whole bunch of third-party home automation devices.
 Its display capabilities means its usefulness increases when working with security cameras (e.g. Nest or Netgear Arlo) or door bells (e.g. Ring).
 On the entertainment front, it supports video calls, plays audio and video, for example, through Amazon’s Music and Prime services respectively.